 Accommodation

 Budget travelers sharing a hostel dorm or booking a simple guesthouse room can often keep lodging to about $50 to $110 per person per night.
-Mid-range travelers usually spend $120 to $250 per person, depending on whether they are splitting a private room or booking solo.
-Upscale hotels and design-forward countryside stays often start around $250 per person and move up quickly.
+Mid-range travelers usually spend $120 to $250 per person, depending on whether they’re splitting a private room or booking solo.
+Upscale hotels and design-forward countryside stays often start around $250 per person and climb quickly from there.

-Reykjavik is not always the most expensive stop.
+Reykjavik isn’t always the most expensive stop.
 Smaller towns with limited inventory can be just as pricey, especially in summer.
-If you are driving the South Coast or Snæfellsnes, book early.
-Waiting for last-minute deals in Iceland is usually not a winning strategy.
+If your route includes the South Coast or Snæfellsnes, book early.
+Waiting for last-minute deals in Iceland is rarely a winning strategy.

 Transportation

-Transportation is where many travelers either save a lot or overspend quietly.
+Transportation is where many travelers either save a lot or quietly overspend.
 If you stay mostly in Reykjavik and use airport transfers plus the occasional day tour, your transportation cost may average $25 to $80 per day.
-If you rent a compact car and split it with another traveler, expect roughly $45 to $110 per person per day once you include rental cost, insurance, fuel, and parking where relevant.
+Rent a compact car and split it with another traveler, and expect roughly $45 to $110 per person per day once you factor in rental cost, insurance, fuel, and parking.

-A solo traveler renting a car feels the cost more sharply.
+Solo travelers renting a car feel the cost more sharply.
 The same vehicle that seems reasonable for two people can push a one-person budget into mid-range territory.
-In winter, a larger vehicle or extra insurance may be the safer choice, but not the cheapest one.
+In winter, a larger vehicle or extra insurance may be the safer call — just not the cheapest one.

-If you are considering a camper van, it can reduce the need for hotels, but it is not automatically a bargain.
-Campsite fees, fuel, rental rates, and weather trade-offs all matter.
+If you’re weighing a camper van, it can reduce the need for hotels, but it’s not automatically a bargain.
+Campsite fees, fuel, rental rates, and weather trade-offs all factor in.

 Food and drink

 Restaurant pricing in Iceland catches people off guard most often at lunch and on drinks.
-A casual soup and bread lunch can still feel pricey by US standards, and alcohol moves the total fast.
+A casual soup and bread lunch can still feel steep by US standards, and alcohol moves the total fast.
 If food matters to your trip, spend intentionally rather than constantly.
-One memorable seafood dinner and one bakery stop often feel better than a series of mediocre convenience purchases.
+One memorable seafood dinner and a good bakery stop tend to feel better than a string of mediocre convenience purchases.

 Activities